NordicSemiconductor/pc-nrfconnect-launcher/README.md

 # Supported Platforms

-nRF Connect for Desktop supports the following devices:

-* PCA10028 nRF51 Development Kit
+While it may vary in individual apps, nRF Connect for Desktop aims to support all official Nordic Semiconductor development kits and dongles from these series’:

-* PCA10031 nRF51 Dongle
+* nRF51
-* PCA10040 nRF52 Development Kit
+* nRF52
-* PCA10056 nRF52840 Development Kit
-* PCA10059 nRF52840 Dongle
+* nRF91
-* PCA10090 nRF9160 Development Kit

-Note that while the the framework has support for all these devices, the device support in individual apps may vary.

 You can run nRF Connect for Desktop on: